Indian Vegetarian Soul Food | Delicious, Easy Vegan & Vegetarian Recipes Powered by Indian Flavours

 Daal Dhokli is often made with leftover daal.
 Simply add water, more lemon, salt and jaggery, bring to a rolling boil and drop in the pieces of Dhokli.
 Because who said leftovers can’t be special?

-More Ideas for One-Pot Daal with Chickpea Pasta (Daal Dhokli)
+More Ideas for One-Pot Daal Dhokli

 Add 250g fresh or frozen peas towards the end for a version called Matar Dhokli.